UKCloud/documentation/articles/vmware/vmw-how-access-syslog-data-adv.md

     For example, if your existing monitoring server has a NIC on **eth0** (for example, `10.0.1.10`), on routed VDC network `10.0.1.0/24`, you'd add the syslog IP address to **eth0**.

-2. Add a route on the NSX ddge that routes the syslog IP address via the subnet.
+2. Add a route on the NSX edge that routes the syslog IP address via the subnet.

     For example, route `100.127.255.250 MASK 255.255.255.255` via `10.0.1.10`.